poweredbyniks/SQL-interview-questions/README.md

 Examples include the following :

-l	Materialized views for implementation purpose such as :
+lMaterialized views for implementation purpose such as :

-l	Storing the count of “many” objects in one-to-many relationship.
+lStoring the count of “many” objects in one-to-many relationship.

-l	Linking attribute of one relation with other relations.
+lLinking attribute of one relation with other relations.

-l	To improve the performance and scalability of web applications.
+lTo improve the performance and scalability of web applications.

 ### Can you explain about buffer cash and log Cache in SQL Server?

-l	Buffer Cache : Buffer cache is a memory pool in which data pages are read.
+lBuffer Cache : Buffer cache is a memory pool in which data pages are read.
 The ideal performance of the buffer cache is indicated as: 95% indicates that pages that were found in the memory are 95% of time.
 Another 5% is need physical disk access.

 If the value falls below 90%, it is the indication of more physical memory requirement on the server.

-l	Log Caches : Log cache is a memory pool used to read and write the log pages.
+lLog Caches : Log cache is a memory pool used to read and write the log pages.
 A set of cache pages are available in each log cache.
 The synchronization is reduced between log and data buffers by managing log cache separately from the buffer cache.

 ### Describe how to use Linked Server.